djccarew/watson-dojo-pm-tester/README.md

   ![Add Watson ML Service][26]

-  11. Click on your browser’s Back button and verify that the Watson Machine Learning service is now listed as one of your **Associated Services**.
+  11. The Watson Machine Learning service is now listed as one of your **Associated Services**.

   ![Associated Services][27]

   12. Leave the browser tab open for later.

 ## Step 5: Save the credentials for your Watson Machine Learning Service

 In this part of the lab you’ll save the credentials for your Watson Machine Learning instance so you can use it later in your code.